 After that, close the Registry Editor.

-This step by its very nature is not black and white.
-It’s not easy to spot untrustworthy processes at a glance, so it’s up to your best judgment or discretion to decide whether or not a process has to be investigated or stopped.
+This step, by its very nature, is not black and white.
+It’s not easy to spot untrustworthy processes at a glance, so it’s up to your best judgment or discretion to decide whether a process must be investigated or stopped.

-There is no clear way to explain whether or not a process is bad, so try to your best.
-Over time you will learn more about computer and how operating systems work.
+There is no clear way to explain whether or not a process is bad, so try your best.
+Over time you will learn more about computers and how operating systems work.
 As you gain experience, this process will become easier for you.

 Here is a list that you can look over to give you some indication about some commonly known harmful processes.
-You can search for the process or go through the list and look out for the colored dot representing something bad.
+You can search for the process or review the list and look for the colored dot representing something bad.

-The link with the list of common processes that can be harmful to your computer has plenty of examples of what looks unusual.
+The link with the list of common processes that can harm your computer has plenty of unusual examples.

-Right-click on the process that you want to examine, then left-click on ‘Properties’.
+Right-click on the process you want to examine, then left-click on Properties.

-Left-click on the ‘Details’ tab to see more about the process.
-If you don’t see details like a product name and version, it’s enough to get your attention, but it doesn’t mean that it’s a bad process.
+Left-click on the Details tab to see more about the process.
+If you don’t see details like a product name and version, it’s enough to get your attention, but it doesn’t mean it’s a bad process.

 Having the location is valuable.
-You will be able to see the exact file that is running as that process and take action to either uninstall the program based on the location information or to actually end the process and deleting it manually.
+You will be able to see the exact file running as that process and take action to either uninstall the program based on the location information or end the process and delete it manually.

-If you find that an item returns after deleting it, and you are sure that it’s something that shouldn’t be there, try and get rid of some others first and come back to the one that you couldn’t delete before.
+If you find that an item returns after deleting it, and you are sure that it shouldn’t be there, try and get rid of some others first and return to the one you couldn’t delete before.